Obesity has now reached epidemic levels in the United States. Today, ten million adults struggle with binge eating disorder.

 Binge eating is very hard on the human body, since it was never intended to ingest so much food at one time.
 The primary medical consequence of binge eating disorder is obesity.
 This disorder can cause heart disease, high blood pressure, elevated cholesterol levels and type-II diabetes.
 Many of these medical complications can improve once a person changes their behaviors.
 And for those medical issues that don't resolve, the sooner a person seeks treatment, the less severe the complication will be.

-Our Binge Eating Disorder Program is located in Chandler, Arizona.
-This 30-day program is designed to break the cycle of disordered eating and restore balance in the lives of women and girls.
+This 45-day program is designed to break the cycle of disordered eating and restore balance in the lives of women and girls.
 Unlike quick-fix centers throughout the country, this is not a weight loss program.
 Instead, each resident receives a treatment plan and exercise program created to meet her specific needs.
 Each resident meets regularly with a treatment team of eating disorder professionals, which includes a psychiatric and primary care provider, registered dietitian, and a primary therapist.
 In addition, she participates in a variety of innovative therapy techniques, both individual and group.

 Binge Eating Disorder program group sessions include: